 Little Humboldt HMA

-The Little Humboldt Herd Management Area (HMA) is located western Elko County, approximately 45 miles north of Winnemucca, Nevada.
-The HMA contains approximately 75,000 acres of public and private lands.
+Location: The Little Humboldt Herd Management Area (HMA) is located western Elko County, approximately 45 miles north of Winnemucca, Nevada.

 The area's vegetative composition is almost entirely the sagebrush-grass types typical of the cold desert and Great Basin.
 Low sagebrush and big sagebrush predominate throughout the greatest portion of the area.
 Other plant species include downy brome, Thurber's needlegrass, Indian ricegrass, bluebunch wheatgrass, squirreltail, bluegrass, spiny hopsage, green rabbitbrush, grey rabbitbrush, bud sagebrush and winterfat.
 Small wet meadows occur throughout the area, primarily in the higher elevations.
 Forage species for wild horses are primarily the perennial grasses: needlegrass, ricegrass, wheatgrass, squirreltail, and bluegrass.